gofynd/fdk-client-javascript/documentation/platform/CONTENT.md

-Use this API to retrieve a navigation by its slug.
+Retrieve detailed information about a specific navigation element.

 *Returned Response:*